caltechlibrary/eprints2bags/README.md

 ♬ Contributing &mdash; info for developers
 ------------------------------------------

-We would be happy to receive your help and participation with enhancing eprints2bags.
-A quick way to find out what is currently on people's plates and our near-term plans is to look at the [GitHub issue tracker](https://github.com/caltechlibrary/eprints2bags/issues) for this project, but the possibilities are not limited to what you see there &ndash; if you have ideas for new features and enhancements, please feel free to write them up as a new issue or contact the developers directly!

-Everyone is asked to read and respect the [code of conduct](CONDUCT.md) when participating in this project.
+We would be happy to receive your help and participation with enhancing `eprints2bags`!
+Please visit the [guidelines for contributing](CONTRIBUTING.md) for some tips on getting started.

 ❡ History